TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 This lab introduced our group to the analysis of integration test data and various software for reliability assessment tools.
 Within the first part we explored the reliability grouth testing with either START or C-SFRAT which would help us under visualize and learn about reliable growth testing.
 Moreoever, in part 2, we would be using RDC(reliability demonstration chart in order to learn what the trend of reliability of the system is measured to be.
 In all this lab helped introduce us to integration testing with START/C-SFRAT and RDC.

 # Assessment Using Reliability Growth Testing
 Our group decided to use the Failure Document 2 in order to use the SRTAT method.
 We turned Failure Document into a text file and into the proper format in order to use the SRTAT.
-Below are encompasses our plots and range
+Below are encompasses our plots and range.

 ### Range analysis & Plots for failure rate and Reliability of the SUT for the test data provided
 ## Geometric Model of Dataset 2